 Bath became an inventor in 1981 when she conceived of a new way to treat cataracts, the cloudiness in an eye's lens which is one of the leading causes of blindness.
 At the time, cataract surgery required manually removing the clouded lens and inserting an artificial one, which was both difficult and costly.
 Bath envisioned using a laser to break up the cataract, which would be less invasive, faster, and easier.
 "When I talked to people about it, they said it couldn't be done," she reflected.
 Undeterred, she traveled to Germany to test her Laserphaco Probe, which she patented in 1986, making her the first African-American woman to hold a patent for a medical device.
 She continued improving her probe over time, and on a number of occasions, restored sight to people who had been functionally blind for decades.

 Bath retired in 1993, but continued to advocate with the AIPB, as well as for other causes, including telemedicine, long after.
-She died from cancer-related computations on May 30, 2019 at the age of 76, leaving a worldwide legacy of community vision care and a personal legacy full of "firsts" as both a woman and an African American.
-She always hoped, though, that a day was coming when sex and race would no longer be a factor in telling a person's story.
+She died from cancer-related complications on May 30, 2019 at the age of 76, leaving a worldwide legacy of community vision care and a personal legacy full of "firsts" as both a woman and an African American, including as one of the first two African American female inventors ever inducted into the National Inventors Hall of Fame as part of its Class of 2022.
+Bath always hoped, though, that a day was coming when sex and race would no longer be a factor in telling a person's story.
 "Hater-ation, segregation, racism, that’s the noise — you have to ignore that and keep your eyes focused on the prize," she said.
 "Sometimes I want to say to people, just look at my work....
 Hopefully, our society will come to that point."